Bug report #777

 It seems like this problem may actually be exportGeosToWkb -- functions like wkbType() fail in the same way.
 It's possible that the mGeometry check at the beginning of these functions needs to move before teh exportGeosToWkb(), or that the exportGeosToWkb() needs to more resilient against being deleted.

-#1 Updated by Martin Dobias over 9 years ago
+#1 Updated by Martin Dobias almost 10 years ago

 The problem here is in python bindings because the scenario seems to be like this: